lammps/lammps/doc/src/python.rst

        lmp.command("pair_style lj/cut ${cut}")   # LAMMPS commands
        lmp.command("pair_coeff * * 1.0 1.0")
        lmp.command("run 100")
    """

+   python source funcdef.py

+   python source inline "from lammps import lammps"

 Description
 """""""""""

 Define a Python function or execute a previously defined function or execute some arbitrary python code.
 Arguments, including LAMMPS variables, can be passed to the function from the LAMMPS input script and a value returned by the Python function to a LAMMPS variable.
 The Python code for the function can be included directly in the input script or in a separate Python file.
 The function can be standard Python code or it can make "callbacks" to LAMMPS through its library interface to query or set internal values within LAMMPS.
 This is a powerful mechanism for performing complex operations in a LAMMPS input script that are not possible with the simple input script and variable syntax which LAMMPS defines.
 Thus your input script can operate more like a true programming language.

 Use of this command requires building LAMMPS with the PYTHON package which links to the Python library so that the Python interpreter is embedded in LAMMPS.
 More details about this process are given below.

 There are two ways to invoke a Python function once it has been defined.
 One is using the *invoke* keyword.
 The other is to assign the function to a :doc:`python-style variable <variable>` defined in your input script.
 Whenever the variable is evaluated, it will execute the Python function to assign a value to the variable.
 Note that variables can be evaluated in many different ways within LAMMPS.
-They can be substituted for directly in an input script.
-Or they can be passed to various commands as arguments, so that the variable is evaluated during a simulation run.
+They can be substituted with their result directly in an input script, or they can be passed to various commands as arguments, so that the variable is evaluated during a simulation run.

-A broader overview of how Python can be used with LAMMPS is given on the :doc:`Python <Python_head>` doc page.
-There is an examples/python directory which illustrates use of the python command.
+A broader overview of how Python can be used with LAMMPS is given in the :doc:`Use Python with LAMMPS <Python_head>` section of the documentation.
+There is an ``examples/python`` directory which illustrates use of the python command.

 ----------

-The *func* setting specifies the name of the Python function.
-The code for the function is defined using the *file* or *here* keywords as explained below.
-In case of the *source* keyword, the name of the function is ignored.
+The first argument of the *python* command is either the *source* keyword or the name of a Python function.

-If the *invoke* keyword is used, no other keywords can be used, and a previous python command must have defined the Python function referenced by this command.
-This invokes the Python function with the previously defined arguments and return value processed as explained below.
-You can invoke the function as many times as you wish in your input script.

 If the *source* keyword is used, no other keywords can be used.
-The argument can be a filename or a string with python commands, either on a single line enclosed in quotes, or as multiple lines enclosed in triple quotes.
+The argument either can be a filename or the keyword *inline* followed by a string with python commands, either on a single line enclosed in quotes, or as multiple lines enclosed in triple quotes.
 These python commands will be passed to the python interpreter and executed immediately without registering a python function for future execution.

+In all other cases, the first argument is the name of a Python function that will be registered with LAMMPS for future execution.
+The function may already be defined (see *exists* keyword) or must be defined using the *file* or *here* keywords as explained below.

+If the *invoke* keyword is used, no other keywords can be used, and a previous python command must have registered the Python function referenced by this command.
+This invokes the Python function with the previously defined arguments and the return value is processed as explained below.
+You can invoke the function as many times as you wish in your input script.

 The *input* keyword defines how many arguments *N* the Python function expects.
 If it takes no arguments, then the *input* keyword should not be used.
 Each argument can be specified directly as a value, e.g. 6 or 3.14159 or abc (a string of characters).
 The type of each argument is specified by the *format* keyword as explained below, so that Python will know how to interpret the value.
 If the word SELF is used for an argument it has a special meaning.
 A pointer is passed to the Python function which it converts into a reference to LAMMPS itself.
 This enables the function to call back to LAMMPS through its library interface as explained below.
 This allows the Python function to query or set values internal to LAMMPS which can affect the subsequent execution of the input script.
 A LAMMPS variable can also be used as an argument, specified as v_name, where "name" is the name of the variable.
 Any style of LAMMPS variable can be used, as defined by the :doc:`variable <variable>` command.
 Each time the Python function is invoked, the LAMMPS variable is evaluated and its value is passed to the Python function.

 The *return* keyword is only needed if the Python function returns a value.
 The specified *varReturn* must be of the form v_name, where